gshah1980/mi-de-hiring-challenge/README.md

     This is a cross-reference table mapping customer ids to email addresses.

-- The files are hosted on an SFTP server:
+- The files are hosted on an SFTP server.
+Our recruitement team will provide login details.

-  - Hostname: `sftp.company.com`
-  - Username: `miuser`
-  - Password: `mipassword`

 - The data files are PGP encrypted using GnuPG 2.3.4.
 The private key needed to decrypt these files is also provided on the SFTP server with filename `pgpkey`.